[TOC]

 http://customserver:80/data?symbol=BTC_USD_OKCoin_EN&eid=OKCoin_EN&round=3&vround=3&period=900000&from=1564315200&to=1567267200

-The returned format must be the following two formats (any two formats can be returned, the system automatically recognizes):
+The returned format must be one of the following two formats (which will be recognized by the system automatically):

 {